 After this, you can use the external hard drive as a normal storage device now.

-Formatting External Hard Drive for Xbox One Is Easy, Go to Improve Your Gaming Experience Now
+Formatting External Hard Drive for Xbox One Is Easy with Correct Methods

 On this page, we included the complete process of how to improve the Xbox One storage for a bettering gaming experience.